TOURISM PAYS FOR WYOMING

 - Domestic and international visitors in Wyoming spent $3.2 billion in 2016.

-- Visitor spending directly affects Wyoming's economy by generating $170 million in local and state tax revenues.
+- Visitor spending directly affected Wyoming's economy by generating $171 million in local and state tax revenues.

-Source: Dean Runyan Associates, Preliminary Travel Impact Report, January 2017 Click here for the report
+Source: Dean Runyan Associates, WY Travel Impact Report, April 2017 Click here for the report

-The importance of the U.S. travel industry to the U.S. economy
+2016 Numbers: The importance of the U.S. travel industry to the U.S. economy.

 Unless otherwise noted, data is sourced: The U.S. Travel Association.
 Economic impact data are based on domestic and international travel.
-The Travel Economic Impact Model describes the model U.S. Travel uses to produce these estimates.
+The U.S. Travel Answer Sheet describes the model U.S. Travel uses to produce these estimates.

 Project: Time Off